Coaching Skills Inventory

 Facilitator Guide: Order One Guide Per Trainer.

-This comprehensive facilitator set includes everything a trainer needs to deliver the Coaching Skills Inventory, including background information, administrative guidelines, workshop outlines, a post-training follow-up assessment, PowerPoint presentation, and sample assessments.
+The Coaching Skills Inventory Facilitator Guide includes background information, administrative guidelines, workshop outlines, a post-training follow-up assessment, PowerPoint presentation, and sample assessments.
 Facilitator support materials will be available to you as a digital download link in your order confirmation.

 Paper Assessment 5-Pack: Order One Pack for Up to Five Participants.